STEM refers to the group of academic disciplines including Science, Technology, Engineering and Mathematics. Examples of STEM are:

 - Specific market knowledge helps businesses develop a competitive edge.

-- Insight into a variety of demographics, cultures, genders creates the ability to offer improved quality services and products by broadening the horizon.
+- Insight into a variety of demographics, cultures and genders creates the ability to offer improved quality services and products by broadening the horizon.

 - Diverse teams increase productivity.

-- Diverse workplaces offer greater opportunity for personal, as well as professional growth.
+- Diverse workplaces offer greater opportunity for personal and professional growth.

 The simple truth about the gender pay gap lies within the statistics.
-According to the U.S. Census Bureau, women’s median earnings lie at $45,097 in 2018 in comparison to the male median of $55,219.
+According to the U.S. Census Bureau, women’s median earnings lie at $50,982 in 2020 in comparison to the male median of $61,417.
 As the number of women awarded a STEM degree has risen over the years, the gender gap for women in STEM remains since the number of men participating in STEM programs is much higher.
 There are certain things that can be implemented in order to close the gender gap and promote equality in STEM.
-These are ideas such as:
+These ideas include:

 - Highlight women in STEM: Promote the achievements of women in STEM.
 Celebrate achievements and encourage and praise their work and contributions to the industry.
 Talking about achievements makes it clear to individuals that all types of people make important contributions within all types of industries.